 - Brain-Based Lesson Plan for Any Subject

-- Teacher's Discovery: Offers a wealth of resources for language resources.
-Of key interest are their
+- Teacher's Discovery: Offers a wealth of resources for language education.
+Of key interest are their affordable,

-affordable, 3-ring binder dictionaries (linked below), which are recommended by CALA
+3-ring binder dictionaries (linked below), which are recommended by CALA and high

-and high school TPR/TPRS teacher, Jason Simpson: "One of the bigger logistical issues
+school TPR/TPRS teacher, Jason Simpson: "One of the bigger logistical issues I've

-I've faced over the year with an off-the-grid curriculum is having a dictionary-type
+faced over the year with an off-the-grid curriculum is having a dictionary-type resource

-resource for students.
-Even if I assigned textbooks to them, there are tons of basic
+for students.
+Even if I assigned textbooks to them, there are tons of basic and fun

-and fun TPR words that they wouldn't be able to look back up as needed . . . because
+TPR words that they wouldn't be able to look back up as needed . . . because the words

-the words aren't in the textbook.
-Unfortunately, they're some of the words that make
+aren't in the textbook.
+Unfortunately, they're some of the words that make the TPR

-the TPR the most fun.
-So, if I want to guarantee that my students can look up words
+the most fun.
+So, if I want to guarantee that my students can look up words independently,

 - Online Resources (Free!)